usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 **A4.8.5 Handrails**

-he requirements for stair and ramp handrails in this guideline are for adults.
+The requirements for stair and ramp handrails in this guideline are for adults.
 When children are principal users in a building or facility, a second set of handrails at an appropriate height can assist them and aid in preventing accidents.

 ### A4.9 Stairs